-Requirement: §201.6(c)(1) Documentation of the planning process used to develop the plan, including how it was prepared, who was involved in the process, and how the public was involved.
+Requirement: §201.6(c)(1) Documentation of how the plan was prepared must include the schedule or timeframe and activities that made up the plan's development as well as who was involved.
 (Element A3)

-This document will be updated a minimum of every five (5) years by the LMS Coordinator with the assistance and input of the LMS Revision Sub-Committee, LMS Steering Committee, LMS Working Group, and approval of the LMS Steering Committee.
+This document will be updated a minimum of every five (5) years by the LMS Coordinator with the assistance and input of the LMS Revision Subcommittee, LMS Steering Committee, LMS Working Group, and approval of the LMS Steering Committee.